sulu/SuluCommunityBundle/Resources/doc/3-customization.md

 Type: `bool`
 Example: true

-When set to true the user can login after successfully form submit.
+When set to true the user can login after successfully submitting the form.

 #### auto_login

 Type: `bool`
 Example: true

-The user will be automatically login after successfully form submit.
+The user will be automatically logged in after successfully submitting the form.

 #### embed_template

 Type: `string`
 Example: AppBundle:templates:community/Login/login-embed.html.twig

-The template which when use `render_esi` to render a login.
+The template which is used to render an uncached esi login form with `render_esi`.

 #### email.subject

 Type: `string`
 Example: Registration

-The subject of the send emails.
+The subject of the emails.

 #### email.admin_template

 Type: `string`
 Example: AppBundle:templates:community/Blacklist/blacklist-email.html.twig

-The template used to render the admin email if null no email is sent.
+The template used to render the admin email, set to null to deactivate it.

 #### email.user_template

 Type: `string`
 Example: AppBundle:templates:community/Registration/registration-email.html.twig

-The template used to render the user email if null no email is sent.
+The template used to render the user email, set to null to deactivate it.

 #### redirect_to

 Type: `string`
 Example: ?send=true, app.redirect_route

-Redirect to can be a url or a route_name.
-When contain `{localization}` it will be replaced with the current locale.
+redirect_to can be a url or a route_name.
+When containing `{localization}` it will be replaced with the current locale.

 #### service

 Type: `string`
 Example: app.completion_validator

-Service from interface `CompletionInterface` to validate if a user need to add additional information before using your application.
+Service from interface `CompletionInterface` to validate if a user needs to add additional information before using your application.

 #### template